mytutran/Tran_MT_SASSBuild/README.md

 # SASS Build
-Rewriting a part of a provided CSS file by using SASS, then compiling it into a production-ready CSS file.
+1. Rewriting a part of a provided CSS file by using SASS, then compiling it into a production-ready CSS file.
+2. Using Fetch API, get data from a JSON and load it onto the page.

+Requirements and Solution to Ajax Build: https://docs.google.com/document/d/1EzcQM7n9pd-LGR78F-xnfL7haTDJm927rkKtefsnGy8/edit?usp=sharing

 ![SASS Banner](images/sass.jpg)